Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_examples.md

 ## Overlapping AMR

-The Overlapping AMR data file is an AMR Guaussian Pulse source with two levels (0 and 1), describing one Point Data, several Cell Data and a Field Data.
+The Overlapping AMR data file is an AMR Gaussian Pulse source with two levels (0 and 1), describing one Point Data, several Cell Data and a Field Data.
 Actual `Data` are not displayed for readability.